Three Bodies of Water: Orcas Island

 I was introduced to Canyonlands at 23 by a boy and a hit of acid.

 In the ancient times of 1978 I lived in the Avenues in Salt Lake City.
 Before cell phones boys would simply come over and knock on your door and you would answer.
-Jason and his friend Steve come over on a Tuesday night, tell me to meet them in Canyonlands on Thursday morning, pet my cat Benny and leave.
+Greg and his friend Steve come over on a Tuesday night, tell me to meet them in Canyonlands on Thursday morning, pet my cat Benny and leave.

 So.
 It starts when I leave my apartment at 3am, armed with a thermos of coffee, a half a French dip and a bag of mixed nuts from the health food store.
 Somehow I thought that would be enough.
 I have on my best overalls.
 A long sleeve white shirt.
 Blonde hair to my waist.
 My best look.
 At 5am I get to the tiny town of Monticello and there is light in the sky.
 I stop to pee and an Appaloosa clatters in front of my car.
 That happened.
-I am meeting Jason and going to a place that will change my life.
+I am meeting Greg and going to a place that will change my life.
 Do you remember being 23?
-I have known Jason for years and always found myself following him.
+I have known Greg for years and always found myself following him.

 “Be careful.” she says.

 Do you remember boys at the age of 23?
-I met Jason at a conservation camp when we were teenagers.
+I met Greg at a conservation camp when we were teenagers.
 The funniest person I’d ever met.
 Lived to be outdoors.
 Iconoclast.
 Everyone wanted to be around his charisma.
 His magic.
 I know I did.

 “Are you ready?”